arjunlawagon/productManager/README.md

 ## Styling
-Uses **React Bootstrap** for basic styling, with striped table, buttons amd alerts on add/update/delete.
+Uses **React Bootstrap** and css for basic styling, with striped table, buttons amd alerts on add/update/delete.

 ## React Hook Design Pattern
 The code demontrates basic use of `props`, `useState` and `useEffect` hooks to manage the states and effect.